Syncano/website/pages/blog/2014-09-02-using-syncano-ios-library-swift-demotutorial/index.md

 Because you already have library files included in the bridging header, there’s no need to import anything else in your **.swift** files.

 Choose the file where you’d like to add Syncano communication.
-We will use the <strnog>ViewController.swift** in the examples below.
+We will use the **ViewController.swift** in the examples below.

 ### 5.2 Initializing Syncano objects